Baldoyle Bay: Designations

 The bay is a Special Protection Area, cared for by the local authority and the National Parks and Wildlife Service.
 Declared a Statutory Nature Reserve in 1988 the inner, estuarine, parts of the bay are protected as a Special Area of Conservation (SAC) while, under the Ramsar Convention, the wetlands have been designated as of international importance.
 They support several habitats that are listed in the EU Habitats Directive.
 It is part of the Dublin Bay Biosphere Reserve.

 History

 The Baldoyle area was raided and later settled by the "dark-haired foreigners" (Danish Vikings), who found the bay convenient for their long-boats, with their shallow draft - the Mayne River and related streams provided fresh water.
 Their settlement was near what later became Baldoyle village, while Portmarnock formed on the Sluice River near the bay.

-In more recent times, north of Baldoyle village, was Baldoyle Racecourse, for a period Dublin's main racecourse, and later one of two major horse-racing venues.
+In more recent times, north of Baldoyle village, was Baldoyle Racecourse, for a period Dublin's main racecourse, and later one of two, then three, major horse-racing venues serving the city.
+Established around 1853, it closed in 1973.